ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 Jobs are charged for the full number of nodes which are requested, even if they are not all used.

+Charging takes place at the time the job ends, and the job is charged in full to the budget which is live at the end time.

 ## Basic Slurm commands